TeamNCMC/cuisto/docs/tips-formats.md

 - Dimensions,
 - Magnification...

 Pixel size is *the* parameter that is absolutely necessary.
-Channel names and colors are more a quality of life feature, to make sure not to mix your difference fluorescence channels.
+Channel names and colors are more a quality of life feature, to make sure not to mix your different fluorescence channels.
 CZI files or exported OME-TIFF files include this out of the box so you don't really need to pay attention.

 ## Bio-formats
 [Bio-formats](https://www.openmicroscopy.org/bio-formats/) is an initiative of the Open Microscopy Environment (OME) consortium, aiming at being able to read proprietary microscopy image data *and* metadata.
 It is used in QuPath, Fiji and ABBA.